Blade Shearing, Wool Handling, Grading & Sorting

 Wool handling

-Wool handling is a a skill in itself.
-Handlers ensure fleeces are taken out of the shearer's way as soon as they're ready and thrown onto the grading table so that the fleece lies flat with no folds or twists.
-This enables the fleece to be skirted and sorted.
-The grading tables have holes or slats that allow shorter fibres to fall through as these are rarely useful for processing.
+Wool handling is a professional skill in itself, where competent handlers ensure fleeces are taken out of the shearer's way as soon as they're ready and thrown onto the grading table so that the fleece lies flat with no folds or twists.

 Once the fleece has been sorted, it is rolled up with the sides folded in, cut side outwards.
 This protects the fleece and ensures the fibres don't get tangled.